Mojang/EducationContent/python/lesson1/activity1.md

 ## Step 1
-Check if the command written on the computer monitor is correct.
-If it is, meaning no syntax errors are shown, press the mouse button on the right side of the monitor in the game.
+Check if the commands written on the computer monitors are correct.
+If they are, meaning no syntax errors are shown, press the mouse button on the right side of the monitor in the game.

 ## Step 2
 Go over to the first computer, the one by the entrance with the blue flower on the desk.
 Write out what is written on the monitor: `||player:player(say)Hi||`, in coding window.